kcarnold/cs344/content/units/01introduction/lab/index.md

 ## Objectives

 - Use a Jupyter notebook to run Python code on the lab computers
-- Apply mathematical operations to arrays using NumPy
+- Apply mathematical operations to arrays using PyTorch
 - Encapsulate functionality into functions

 ### Environment Setup